Tayo0jo/HWCS-2026-Spring-Internship-Application/README.md

 ## Final Note

-Thank you for reviewing my submission - I’m excited to hear back and appreciate your time and consideration.
+Thank you for reviewing my submission.
+I’m excited to hear back and appreciate your time and consideration.